kerns/craft-on-ddev/README.md

 This does the heavy lifting of spinning up and configuring a sane, Dockerized development environment running the latest version of Craft CMS.
 It also installs a selection of plugins for Craft as defined in `composer.json.default`.
 You can edit/expand this list however you like, just remember to mirror those choices in your `Makefile`.

-Pay special attention to the Craft installation prompts.
+**Pay special attention to the Craft installation prompts**.
 After setting the admin's account credentials, you'll be prompted for your desired site name and url.

-Note that the url defaults to `https://craftcms.ddev.site`, making the assumption that you are not cool and did not run `ddev config` to specify a custom name for your project.
-Just remember to update this with the full url if you ran `ddev config` to specify a custom domain. 😎 (for ex. `https://my-website.ddev.site`).
+Note that the url defaults to `https://craftcms.ddev.site`.
+If you ran `ddev config` and specified a custom name for your project (e.g. "my-project"), then the url of your project has been changed accordingly.
+Answer this prompt with that full url (😎 e.g. `https://my-website.ddev.site`).

-_💡 If you forgot to note the url open another terminal window in the same directory and run `ddev describe`_
+_💡 If you're unclear or forgot to note the url, open another terminal window in the same directory and run `ddev describe`_

-Once the process is complete, type `ddev launch` to open the project in your default browser. 🚀

 ## Local Development with Vite